Key Takeaways:

 Submitting a DMCA response is an option to have your product listing or store reinstated.

-However, it is important to seek legal advice before taking any action.
+However, it is important to seek timely advice before taking any action.

 How does Copyright Infringement Happen on Etsy?

-Copyright infringement on Etsy can occur when a seller offers items for sale that contain images, designs, or other creative works that are protected by copyright without obtaining proper permission from the original owner.
+Copyright violations on Etsy can occur when an active seller offers items for sale that contain images, designs, or other creative works that are protected by copyright without obtaining proper permission from the original owner.

 This can happen in a few different ways: